 Note on the Documentation:

-To protect the viewer’s immersive lived experience as much as possible, the performances are documented mostly remotely and/or with hidden cameras, handheld in ambient lighting, and without flash.
-Therefore the documents are limited in terms of what is depicted of the inner world of the performance and the choreographic details, especially the perceptual and subjective experience of the encounter, which is central to how it is devised.
+To protect the viewer’s immersive experience as much as possible, the performance was documented mostly remotely with hidden cameras that were handheld in the natural lighting, without flash.
+Therefore the video is limited in terms of showing the inner world of the performance and the choreographic details—especially the perceptual and subjective experience of the viewer, which is central to how it was devised.
 Written testimonials are gathered from audience/participants whenever possible, and are essential documents of the work.

 Due to the sensitive nature of the work's exploration of audience encounter, public documents are kept very limited.